-Barb and her husband Will have been residents of north Idaho since 1977 and have lived on Hayden Lake since 2005.
-As a lifelong volunteer for various non-profit organizations, Barb feels privileged to sit on the board of the Hayden Lake Watershed Association, Inc. Barb feels the work that HLWAI does is extremely important.
-As an organization, she feels HLWAI must be a watchdog and insist on enforcement of current county, state and federal regulations, not only to maintain but improve water quality standards and protect against irresponsible development.
+Treasurer Barb Neal has been a resident of north Idaho since 1977 and has lived on Hayden Lake since 2005.
+As a lifelong volunteer, Barb feels privileged to sit on the board of the HLWA.
+As an organization, she feels HLWA must be a watchdog and insist on enforcement of current county, state and federal regulations, not only to maintain but improve water quality standards and to also protect against irresponsible development.
 Barb believes in education for property owners and projects that support the Hayden Lake Restoration Plan so that generations to come, may responsibly enjoy a healthy Hayden Lake.
-Barb was a district finance trainer during her 34 years at the USPS and is now an accounts manager for Weight Watchers.
-Barb has been a board member since 2009 and was recently elected as the HLWAI Treasurer.
+Barb was a district finance trainer during her 34 years at the USPS and was recently elected as the HLWA Treasurer.
+She has been a board member since 2009.

 Digital Communications Officer Will Neal is a longtime resident of North Idaho and is retired after 40 years in the timber industry.
 His career began in the woods above the St. Maries and St. Joe rivers; moved into mills in the surrounding area as a lumber grader and later a quality control supervisor; and ended as an optimization specialist for Idaho Forest Group.
 He brings an understanding of sustainable forestry practices to the table.
 Will and his wife Barb have resided on the Upper Hayden Lake Road since 2005.
 They have a passion for preservation of the land and water resources that make our inland northwest home a treasure unlike any other.